 Q. How much does it cost to build a log home?

 A. You are the one that controls the cost to build your home.
 You make the decisions that determine the cost.
-The design, the size, the amenities, the difficulty of the site, the cost of the finishes you choose, all determine the price.
+The design, the size, the amenities, the difficulty of the site, the cost of the finishes you choose – all of these things determine the price.
 In addition, construction costs vary greatly throughout the United States.
 A log home should cost approximately the same as a well-built conventionally framed custom home with the same features in the same location.
-If all you change are the outside walls, the cost cannot change by very much.
+If all you change are the outside walls, the cost should not change by very much.

 Q. What distinguishes Gastineau from other log home companies?